Fr0stb1t3/hxdgrid/README.md

 ### Version
 0.2.5

+### Browser compatibility
+The script works on Firefox, Chrome, Safari and IE9.
+While it may work on older IE versions it may need some tweaking.

 ### Requirements

-HxdGrid has two dependencies:
+HxdGrid uses some jQuery functions for now.
+These are in the process of being replaced and soon it will be standalone.

 * [jQuery] -At least 1.6.0

-* [clip-path-polygon] - Only for the hexagon clip module
+Additional modules have more dependencies.
+Currently the hexblock module has a svg clipping dependency on  [clip-path-polygon]

 # Usage and Setup
 #### Also available at http://fr0stb1t3.github.io/hxdgrid/